qjiangzhao/TEtrimmer/README.md

   --cons_thr FLOAT                The minimum level of agreement required at a given position in the
                                   alignment for a consensus character to be called.
 Default: 0.8

-  --mini_orf INTEGER              Define the minimum ORF length to be predicted by TETrimmer.
+  --mini_orf INTEGER              Define the minimum ORF length to be predicted by TEtrimmer.
 Default:
                                   200

   --max_msa_lines INTEGER         Set the maximum number of sequences to be included in a multiple
                                   sequence alignment.
 Default: 100

   --top_msa_lines INTEGER         If the sequence number of multiple sequence alignment (MSA) is
-                                  greater than <max_msa_lines>, TETrimmer will first sort sequences by length and choose <top_msa_lines> number of sequences.
-Then, TETrimmer will randomly select sequences from all remaining BLAST hits until <max_msa_lines>sequences are found for the multiple sequence alignment.
+                                  greater than <max_msa_lines>, TEtrimmer will first sort sequences by length and choose <top_msa_lines> number of sequences.
+Then, TEtrimmer will randomly select sequences from all remaining BLAST hits until <max_msa_lines>sequences are found for the multiple sequence alignment.
 Default: 100